Red Blood Cells

-Red blood cells (erythrocytes), carry around an important chemical called hemoglobin that gives blood its red colour.
+Red blood cells (erythrocytes) carry around a chemical called hemoglobin that gives blood its red colour.
 The hemoglobin in blood delivers oxygen to your body.

-White blood cells (leukocytes), are bigger than red blood cells.
+White blood cells (leukocytes) are much larger than red blood cells.
 When you are healthy, you have few white blood cells in your blood.
-When you are unwell your body produces more to fight and protect your body.
+When you are unwell, your body produces more to fight and protect your body.

-There are a few types of white blood cells that do different things to keep you well, they are:
+There are a few types of white blood cells that do different things, they are:

 Monocytes are white blood cells that fight infection by surrounding and destroying bacteria and viruses.